-As the nights draw in and we gather around the fireplace for warmth, why not enhance your fireplace with lighting.
-Here our Design Director, Sally Storey, offers her five top tips to make your fireplace a feature this winter.
+The fireplace is a key focal point of any living room so why not enhance your fireplace with lighting.
+Here our Design Director, Sally Storey, offers her five simple top tips for fireplace lighting to make your fireplace a feature.

 • Fireplaces with architectural features look particularly good when uplit.
 If you are starting from scratch, add two small 1w LED Lucca uplights in the hearth.